aphiria/aphiria/README.md

 <h5 id="array-properties">Array Properties</h5>

-If a encoder property is an array of values rather than a single value, use `ArrayProperty` instead of `Property`.
+If an encoder property is an array of values rather than a single value, use `ArrayProperty` instead of `Property`.

 > **Note:** Opulence only supports arrays that contain a single type of value.
 In other words, you cannot mix and match different types in a single array.